hatari/hatari/tests/tosboot/readme.txt

 Before running that, tos/ subdirectory should have (symbolic links to) TOS images you want to test, at least EmuTOS etos1024k.img image.
-Or add this before above command:
+Or add this to above command:
 	TOSDIR=<path to TOS images dir>

 Alternatively, you can call the TOS tester directly and specify